jdelic/saltshaker/README.md

 # The secrets pillar

+You should clone the saltshaker repository and then as a first step, replace the git submodule in `srv/pillar/shared/secrets` with your own **private Git repository**.

-For these configurations to work, you **must** provide a `shared.secrets` pillar in `srv/pillar/shared/secrets` that must contain the following pillars, unless you rework the salt states to use different ones.
-I use a wildcard certificate for my domains, but if you want to, you can `grep` for the pillars below and replace them with your own:
+For my salt states to work, you **must** provide your own`shared.secrets` pillar in `srv/pillar/shared/secrets` that **must** contain the following pillars, unless you rework the salt states to use different ones.
+I use a wildcard certificate for my domains, but if you want to, you can `grep` for the pillars below and replace them with your own per-service certificates as well:

 In `shared.secrets.ssl`:
   * `ssl:maincert:cert` - The public X.509 SSL certificate for your domain.